waluwaz/belmon/README.md

 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/waluwaz/modmon/master/modmon.sh" -o "/jffs/scripts/modmon" && chmod 0755 /jffs/scripts/modmon && /jffs/scripts/modmon install
 ```

-And anyway, don't remember the special dance to adapt the script to an active session.
+And anyway, don't forget the special dance to adapt the script to an active session.
 See above.
-This modiofication has to be renewed if the modem reboots for instance.
+This modiofication might have to be renewed, e.g. if the modem reboots for instance.

 ## Usage
 ### WebUI